 There is a fantastic variety of back country touring & off piste skiing available from powder tours around the forests to high spring ski mountaineering adventures and couloirs.
 We offer private guiding for ski touring and off piste skiing in all the Evasion resorts plus around the Aravis.
 Please check out the inspiring photos and information available below and get in touch to arrange your tailor made programme.
-We also have open courses available so you can join a team of like minded skiers to enjoy both the lift accessed and more remote touring options available…
+We also have open courses available, including a 5 day touring & off piste programme in early Feb, so you can join a team of like minded skiers to enjoy both the brilliant lift accessed and more remote touring options available…

 Ski Touring In The Aravis